codenco-dev/eloquent-model-tester/README.md

 ## Usage

-To use this package, you must generate factories for your models.
+To use this package, you have to generate factories for your models.
 (See [Factories Documentation](https://laravel.com/docs/6.x/database-testing#writing-factories))
-You must generate one test file by model.
-For your model `MyModel` you can use this command for example :
+You can generate one test file by model or by several.
+For your model `MyModel` you can use this command for example:

 ```bash
 php artisan make:test Models/MyModelTest